lyricstify/lyricstify/README.md

   # Transform odd line output to green and even line to white
   lyricstify pipe | awk '{if(NR%2==1) print "\033[32m" $0 "\033[0m"; else print $0}'
   ```

+And the lyrics will automatically appear on your terminal when you play songs on your Spotify account.

+> With notes, it doesn't matter which Spotify client you use to play music on your account.
+Whether it's Spotify Desktop, Web, Mobile, or other custom clients (such as Spicetify), as long as the account you used to initialize the configuration is playing songs that have lyrics, Lyricstify will display those lyrics automatically.

 ### Core available options